 Skip to main content

 Motors purchased from Research and Desire come pre-programmed.
-You only need to follow this guide if you sourced your motor elsewhere.
+Only follow this guide if you sourced your motor elsewhere or need to restore defaults.

 Prerequisites